ScreenVeritAI · Customer Screeningclassification: reference · customer due diligence

 Adverse media screening

-The process of searching news sources, regulatory databases, and public records for negative information about an entity or individual.
+The process of searching news sources, regulatory databases, and public records for negative information about an entity or individual — also called negative news screening.
 Covers fraud, corruption, regulatory actions, criminal proceedings, and reputational risk indicators.

 Risk-based approach